 The student visa application process and the information that you will need to supply with your application is dependent on the specific assessment level of your visa application.

-This level, which is shown as a number from one to three, is based on the country where your passport is held, the educational sector where you will be studying, and is determined by the Australian Department of Immigration and Border Protection (DIBP).
+This level is based on the country where your passport is held, the education provider where you will be studying, and is determined by the Australian Department of Immigration and Border Protection (DIBP).

 Australia's modern electronic visa system does not require you to have a visa label placed in your passport to confirm your immigration status and entitlements in Australia.